Fritz-Haber-Institut/Realtimeplot1_Backend/docs/experiment_pv_data.md

-# Experiments, process variables and data <!-- omit in toc -->
+# Get visualization data from experiments and process variables <!-- omit in toc -->

 ## Table of Content <!-- omit in toc -->
 - [Endpoints](#endpoints)